gonzalezrostani/academic-web-Vale/content/home/projects2.md

 <br>

 **Love of Variety?
-An Experimental Study of Heterogeneous Responses to Foreign Brands in the Marketplace.** 2025. with [Jude C. Hays](https://sites.pitt.edu/~jch61/) (presented at University of Strathclyde 2022, the Hamburg Empirical Political Science Seminar Series 2022, MPSA  2023, U Penn-Pitt Workshop 2023, APSA 2024, Under Review)
+An Experimental Study of Heterogeneous Responses to Foreign Brands in the Marketplace.** 2025. with [Jude C. Hays](https://sites.pitt.edu/~jch61/) (presented at University of Strathclyde 2022, the Hamburg Empirical Political Science Seminar Series 2022, MPSA  2023, U Penn-Pitt Workshop 2023, APSA 2024, LACEA-LAMES 2024, ISA 2025, Under Review)

 <details><summary>Abstract</summary><p>This study investigates the impact of exposure to foreign goods in the marketplace on the policy preferences and political behavior of US consumers.
 Using a survey experiment, we simulate a realistic consumption experience with well-known brands of sports utility vehicles.
 Our findings reveal that exposure to foreign brands intensifies hostility towards immigrants and trade among respondents holding pre-existing nationalist attitudes while also increasing their support for Trump as a presidential candidate.
 Exposure to foreign brands has the opposite effect on the preferences and behavior of cosmopolitans.
 Our results demonstrate that consumption in an increasingly diversified marketplace can drive a bottom-up process of trade policy polarization.
 Our study has significant implications for understanding the contemporary political backlash against economic globalization and standard models of international trade based on the ``love of variety." </p>
 </details> &nbsp;